Video Game History Websites and People

 • Glitterberri translates articles, interviews, and more.

-Video game youTubers
+Video game History youTubers

 These are some YouTube channels focused on video game history or thoughtful analysis of games.
 I know there’s a lot more out there.